ChASE-library/ChASE/docs/usage.rst

-in which the input arguments are for: global matrix size, the block factor of block-cyclic distribution for the 1st and 2nd dimension of 2D MPI grid, number of eigenpairs to compute, external searching space size, the row number of local block of matrix, the column number of local block of matrix, row number of 2D MPI grid, column number of 2D MPI grid, the grid major of 2D MPI grid ('C' refers to column major), process row/column over which the first row of the global matrix is distributed, and working MPI communicator, respectively.
-A 2D MPI grid will be internally by ChASE which is as square as possible.
+in which the input arguments are for: global matrix size, the block factor of block-cyclic distribution for the 1st and 2nd dimension of 2D MPI grid, number of eigenpairs to compute, external searching space size, the row number of local block of matrix, the column number of local block of matrix, row number of 2D MPI grid, column number of 2D MPI grid, the grid major of 2D MPI grid ('C' refers to column major), process row/column over which the first row/column of the global matrix is distributed, and working MPI communicator, respectively.

 ChASE solver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^